John J. Knox

 John J. Knox was a major in the U.S. Army during the American Civil War and a leading figure in the Freedmen's Bureau.
 Knox Institute was named for him.
 Monroe Morton attended the Knox Institute and became a messenger for Major Knox.

 Johnston was seriously injured during the Civil War and suffered from severe dysentery afterwards.

 The University of Georgia library has a collection of papers relating to Knox and the Freedmen's Bureau's activities.

+"I do not like to be forced to leave any part of the American Continent for political opinion honestly and such conscientiously entertained.
+A friend of liberty I have lived and such will I die," Major Knox wrote.